It4lik/LDAPDockerRegistry/README.md

 # This may take a while, be patient, go grab some coffee.
 ```

 * Start the containers.
 This assumes you got docker-compose in your $PATH.
-Once more, execute this command from inside the LDAPDockerRegistry directory.
+Once more, execute this command from the LDAPDockerRegistry directory.
 ``` bash
 docker-compose up
 ```